felixmeyer6/drop-detector/README.md

 The system utilizes a three-stage pipeline:

 ### 1. 🔍 Candidate Generation
-Instead of scanning every millisecond, the system uses fast signal processing heuristics to identify potential points of interest:
+The code uses fast signal processing heuristics to identify potential points of interest:
 *   **Bass Boost & Envelope:** Applies a low-shelf filter and scans the volume envelope for sharp energy rises.
-*   **Transient Snapping:** Mathematically aligns timestamps to the exact "kick" or transient to ensure rhythmic accuracy.
+*   **Transient Snapping:** Mathematically aligns timestamps to the exact "kick" or transient.

 ### 2. 🎛️ Feature Extraction
 For each candidate, the model extracts **29 context-aware features**, comparing the audio *after* the impact against the build-up *before* it: